codewithelmor/js-promise-image-size-filter/README.md

 # js-promise-image-size-filter

+## Promise

-In JavaScript, a Promise is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.
+In JavaScript, a **Promise** is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.
 Promises are a way to handle asynchronous code more elegantly and avoid the "callback hell" that can arise when dealing with multiple asynchronous operations.

-A Promise has three states:
+A **Promise** has three states:

-1. Pending: The initial state; the promise is neither fulfilled nor rejected.
+1. **Pending**: The initial state; the promise is neither fulfilled nor rejected.
-2. Fulfilled: The operation completed successfully, and the promise has a resulting value.
+2. **Fulfilled**: The operation completed successfully, and the promise has a resulting value.
-3. Rejected: The operation failed, and the promise has a reason for the failure.
+3. **Rejected**: The operation failed, and the promise has a reason for the failure.

 The basic syntax for creating a promise looks like this: